JenteVB/StableSQF/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Please use the above in a newly created virtual environment to avoid clashing dependencies.
+Please use the above in a newly created virtual environment to avoid conflicting dependencies.

+For the R scripts, required R package versions are specified at the top of each R script.

 ## Use
 To efficiently train (Stable)SQF models, access to a CUDA-enabled GPU is required.